granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(aerial pic\)

-Aim for a gap of slightly more than 45º.
+Aim for a gap of about 30º to 45º.
 You'll dial in this position over time based on what's most effective for you.
+Just don't leave your thumb laying flat against your hand, or sticking way out at a 90º angle.

 ## Forearm and Thumb Motion